swank-rats/docs/in/image-processing/image-processing.md

 }
 ```

-After that we check via the pointPolygonTest method of opencv if on of our founded triangle is in one of our founded rectangles.
+After that we check via the pointPolygonTest method of opencv if on of our founded triangle is in one of our founded rectangles or circles.
-This method returns us the position of the allowed rectangle and triangle in the contour list.
+This method returns us the position of the allowed rectangle and circles and triangles.
 With this information we can calculate the front and the shooting direction of the cheese spin.
 Below you can se the method which calculate this.
 ```C++